Start your day on the right foot with this beauty of a recipe that adds some greens to eggs Benedict.

 Eggs Benedict is a classic breakfast dish that combines poached eggs, ham or smoked salmon, and hollandaise sauce, all served on top of a toasted English muffin.
 While the traditional version is undoubtedly mouthwatering, adding smoked salmon and asparagus takes this dish to a whole new level of culinary delight.

 Eggs Benedict with smoked salmon and asparagus recipe

-Total Time: Less than 1hr
+Total time: Less than one hour.

 - 12 pieces asparagus

 - 8 slices smoked salmon